 It is common for most drivers to overestimate their abilities.
 By keeping a clear historical record of your fleet's driving record you can not only reduce your insurance premiums by up to 15%, but you can also use that data to effectively train your staff.

 For example, you may find that most of your vehicle accidents are “nose to tail” crashes.
 Perhaps your drivers are distracted, trying to multi-task while driving.
-It might pay to concentrate any training on this area to improve that particular weakness.
+It might pay to concentrate any training in this area to improve that particular weakness.

-Using information collected by your Telogis fleet management solution, along with education and training, can improve the level of driving skill among your fleet drivers.
+Using information collected by your Verizon Connect fleet management solution, along with education and training, can improve the level of driving skill among your fleet drivers.
 Making safety a top priority not only improves profitability and reduces operating costs, but also helps staff to take pride in having a safe driving record.